mback2k/django-webgcal/README.md

 Now you need to setup your webserver to serve the Django project.
 Please take a look at the [Django documentation](https://docs.djangoproject.com/en/1.4/topics/install/) for more information.

+You can run a development server using the following command:

+    python manage.py runserver --settings=devsettings

 Executing Tasks
 ---------------
 Besides running the webserver, you need to run celeryd and celerybeat.